srobo/volunteer-emails/SR2020/2020-07-02-virtual-competition-call-for-volunteers.md

 ## This Saturday (4th July) - our dry run competition

-First of all, we're doing a dry run of the whole simulation running, rendering, livestreaming and commentary process this Saturday.
+First of all, we're doing a dry run of the whole simulation running, rendering, livestreaming and commentary process **this Saturday at 1PM**.

 If you have some time this week, we would love for you to write some robot code which we will put head-to-head against other volunteers in our simulated arena.